With Stricter Guidelines, Do You Have High Blood Pressure Now?

 People vary in their preferences.
 Some people don't like to take pills or don't tolerate them well.
 Some people think that when 30 people need to take a pill for years for one person to benefit, it's a good deal; others disagree.

-There are many choices for blood pressure medications, and they are inexpensive — most are generics.
+There are many choices for blood pressure medications, and they are inexpensive; most are generics.
 The right choice for each individual may vary — and it may require trying a few different approaches.

 Particularly for people with a systolic blood pressure between 130 and 140 who are being advised to ratchet up treatment, there should be a discussion about what the reduction in risk, if achieved, would mean for them and what it would take to get there.
 We will need tools that help people make informed choices and customize the information to each person.
 It's high time to move away from suggesting that one type of medical advice should fit all — even among people with high risk, there are many individual differences.